 \leftskip=-3cm\rightskip=0.15cm

 has Coulomb-like character, as the rescattered intensity $I_R$ is diminished according to the inverse-square law of propagation.
-Importantly, the scattering cross-section of atom 1, $\sigma_L$, is different from the rescattering cross-section of atom 2, $\sigma_R$, due to, e.g., inelastic scattering at atom 1.
+Importantly, the scattering cross section of atom 1, $\sigma_L$, is different from the rescattering cross section of atom 2, $\sigma_R$, due to, e.g., inelastic scattering at atom 1.
 In the well-known \textit{Wieman} model for the multiple-scattering regime \cite{11:Wieman}, one has $\sigma_R>\sigma_L$, and thus the cloud expands as $N$ is increased; this inequality relies critically on the presence of inelastic scattering in the cloud.

 In our model, the rescattering is more complex than described above, and in Fig. \hyperref[fig:rsc_model]{3} we provide an illustration of our employed approximate description.
 As atom 1 is exposed to all the MOT beams, each of its $\sigma^-$, $\pi$, $\sigma^+$ transitions produces a characteristic radiation pattern of scattered light.
-At atom 2, each transition of this atom rescatters the scattered light by an amount depending on the fractions that play a similar role as the fractions in Eq. (\ref{eq:frac}).
+At atom 2, each transition of this atom rescatters the scattered light by an amount depending on the fractions that play a role similar to that of the fractions in Eq. (\ref{eq:frac}).

 \begin{footnotesize} \begin{spacing}{1} {\textbf{Figure 3:} Illustration of the rescattering in the $F=0 \rightarrow F'=1$ model.
-Each of the $\sigma^-$, $\pi$, $\sigma^+$ transitions of atom 1 produces a characteristic radiation pattern of light scattered from the total laser field (resp. $\eta_-$, $\eta_0$, $\eta_+$).
-The scattered light polarization seen by atom 2 depends on the quantization-axis orientations of the two atoms, such that each transition of atom 2 rescatters light in specific fractions (resp. $b_-^-$, $b_0^-$, $b_+^-$, when considering light from the $\sigma^-$ transition of atom 1).} \end{spacing} \end{footnotesize}
+Each of the $\sigma^-$, $\pi$, $\sigma^+$ transitions of atom 1 produces a characteristic radiation pattern of light scattered from the total laser field (respectively, $\eta_-$, $\eta_0$, $\eta_+$).
+The scattered light polarization seen by atom 2 depends on the quantization axis orientations of the two atoms, such that each transition of atom 2 rescatters light in specific fractions (respectively, $b_-^-$, $b_0^-$, $b_+^-$, when considering light from the $\sigma^-$ transition of atom 1).} \end{spacing} \end{footnotesize}